ngmodz/freefiretournaments/README.md

 - **Real-time Updates**: Live tournament data with Firebase Realtime Database
 - **Responsive Design**: Mobile-first interface with Tailwind CSS
 - **Tournament Notifications**: Automated email reminders sent to hosts 20 minutes before tournament start
+- **Security**: Secure handling of credentials and sensitive information

+## Security Notice

+This repository follows secure practices for handling sensitive information:
+- All service account credentials must be stored in external files referenced by environment variables
+- Never commit sensitive information directly to the repository
+- See `GIT-HISTORY-REWRITE.md` for important information about the repository's security history

 ## Tech Stack